 The seat height you need may also be different when you are barefoot compared to in shoes (especially if you are wearing heels) as this changes the height from your knees to the ground.
 People with long legs may need a taller chair or you can stack wedges in order to increase the height.
 Children or shorter people can use a step stool or something similar to sit on.
 Remember to still use a seat wedge!
 You can also use more than one wedge to increase the wedge angle if needed.

-When you get it set up correctly, your body will neither fall backward (need a backrest); nor will it fall forwards (need you to prop yourself up).
+When you get the best sitting posture set up correctly, your body will neither fall backward (need a backrest); nor will it fall forwards (need you to prop yourself up).
 You will not slouch, and your breathing should be easy and full.
 You still need to take regular breaks though!

 Cars and public transport

-When in a car, van, truck or on public transport, you should always use the seat wedge to improve the seat angle and reduce slouching.
+To find the best sitting posture when in a car, van, truck, aeroplane or on public transport, you should always use the seat wedge to improve the seat angle and reduce slouching.

 You will also need to reposition the headrest so that it does not push your head forwards.